isaacLepley/Alimus-Public/fear-and-sanity.md

 ## Stress

 A character exposed to terror may become afflicted by long-term stress.
-When a character goes to rest and they have either:
+To avoid gaining stress, a character must succeed on a sanity check.
+A character is liable to gain stress when they go to rest and, since their last rest, they have either:

 - Suffered the frightened condition or
 - Taken psychic damage equal to or greater than the amount in the stress damage thresholds table

-they must make a sanity check against gaining a stress.
-On a failed check, the character gains a form of stress.

 Stress thresholds for character tiers
 - will be a table with damage thresholds for each tier of play.
 If a character takes that much psychic damage in between rests they may gain a stress.